MCC suspends three members following altercation in Lord’s Long Room

 Despite the unsavoury incident ahead of lunch on the final day, Cummins does not want the tradition of walking past the members to end.

-“The crowd certainly made themselves known, in the Long Room and also out there,” Cummins reflected after Australia won by 43 runs to move 2-0 up in the series.
+“The crowd certainly made themselves known, in the Long Room and also out there,” Cummins said after Australia won by 43 runs to move 2-0 up in the series.

 “I think they were just quite aggressive and abusive towards some of our players, which I know the MCC were not too happy with.